 8.3.2 Leak from the Truck

 The consequences of the accidental leakage of liquid hydrogen during transport from trucks are still poorly understood.
-It is important to be able to reliably predict how far the released hydrogen would spread, the thermal radiation levels if the hydrogen ignites to form a flame jet or the explosion pressures generated if there is a delayed ignition of the released hydrogen in order to assess the consequences of the leak, i.e. damage to equipment and injuries to people.
+It is important to be able to reliably predict how far the released hydrogen would spread, the thermal radiation levels if the hydrogen ignites to form a flame jet or the explosion pressures generated if there is a delayed ignition of the released hydrogen in order to assess the consequences of the leak, that is damage to equipment and injuries to people.

 8.3.3 Caution